-• Use the Cluster name field to add a cluster name for the PostgreSQL server; the name specified will be displayed in the Object Explorer too.
+- Use the Cluster name field to add a cluster name for the PostgreSQL server; the name specified will be displayed in the Browser tree control too. - Use the Region field to select the region. - Use the Public IP range field to specify the IP Address range for permitting the inbound traffic.
+Leave it blank for 0.0.0.0/0 - Use the Instance type field to select the instance type.

-- Use the Region field to select the region. - Use the Public IP range field to specify the IP Address range for permitting the inbound traffic.
-Leave it blank for 0.0.0.0/0 - Use the Instance type field to select the instance type. - Use the Instance series field to select the instance series. - Use the Instance size field to allocate the computational, network, and memory capacity required by planned workload of this DB instance. - Use the Volume type field to select the instance storage type. - Use the Volume properties field to specify the storage capacity.
+- Use the Instance series field to select the instance series. - Use the Instance size field to allocate the computational, network, and memory capacity required by planned workload of this DB instance. - Use the Volume type field to select the instance storage type. - Use the Volume properties field to specify the storage capacity.
 This field is specific to Azure. - Use the Volume size field to specify the storage size.
 This field is specific to AWS. - Use the Volume IOPS field to specify the storage IOPS.
-This field is specific to AWS. - Use the Disk throughput field to specify the disk throughput.
 This field is specific to AWS.